My experience with chronic lower back pain

 About Orthopedic Doctors

 My experience is only with private medical care in Poland, so I can't speak to other countries.
 Maybe I was unlucky, but in my case, it was a waste of money.
 The doctors were arrogant, patronizing, and didn't truly care about patients.
 One told me he was busy with "real issues" (another patient's surgery) and wanted to push me to one of his students.
 He was very proud of his "professor" title - mentioned it about 10 times during a 10-minute visit (an expensive one, too).
 Another guy said my condition qualified for surgery.
 All of them had god complex.
-I have zero respect for these people.
+It's hard to have any respect for these people.

 About Physiotherapists

 I went to three different physiotherapists.
 Everyone tried the same generic approach.
 Some said "you're too young to have back problems," others said "yeah, your hips aren't aligned," but they didn't really know how to help me.
-(Note: Chiropractors aren't popular in Poland - they're seen more like shamans.)

 Final Note